Analytical Demography courses

 Life Tables and Population Projections

-In this course, participants are introduced to three main demographic techniques used in the social sciences: the life table, population projections and survival analysis.
-After this course, participants (a) know the fundamental ideas behind these techniques, (b) are able to apply the techniques, using Excel and SPSS, (c) can interpret the most important outcomes of the techniques, and (d) know how the life table technique can be applied to a whole range of topics within the social sciences.
+In this course, participants are introduced to three main demographic techniques used in social sciences: life tables, population projections and survival analysis.
+After this course, participants (a) know the fundamental ideas behind these techniques, (b) are able to apply the techniques, using Excel and Stata, (c) can interpret the most important outcomes of the techniques, and (d) know how the life table technique can be applied to a whole range of topics within the social sciences.